-Students who complete at least 12 semester hours (in courses graded A, B, C, D, or F) with a GPA of at least 3.5 in an academic year at UMUC are eligible for the Dean's List.
+Students who complete at least 12 credits (in courses graded A, B, C, D, or F) with a GPA of at least 3.5 in an academic year at UMUC are eligible for the Dean's List.

-Students who fail to earn the required average by the end of the academic year must complete a minimum of 12 more semester hours during the next academic year to be considered for the Dean's List again.
+Students who fail to earn the required average by the end of the academic year must complete a minimum of 12 more credits during the next academic year to be considered for the Dean's List again.
 All courses taken during an academic year are used in computing the average, even though the total number of credits may exceed 12.
-An academic year is designated as fall through summer terms.
+An academic year is designated as fall through summer terms (Term I through Term V).
 Eligibility for the Dean's List is calculated once a year, after the summer term.